Railway signals in Germany: Hp 1: Proceed

 Aspect Hp 1, indicated by one raised semaphore arm or a single green light, allows the driver to proceed at the speed indicated in their schedule.

 Vr 1: Expect proceed

 Vr 1 indicates that the main signal shows Hp 1.
 On a semaphore, the yellow disc is flipped horizontally through 90 degrees, while colour-light signals (or the semaphores at night) show two green lights with the right one above the left one.

 Hp 2: Proceed at reduced speed

-If both arms of the semaphore point up, or a green light is show vertically above a yellow light, the train may proceed but at reduced speed.
+If both arms of the semaphore point up, or a green light is shown vertically above a yellow light, the train may proceed but at reduced speed.
 Unless another speed is indicated by additional signals, the train must obey a speed limit of 40 km/h, unless instructed otherwise (e.g. by an accompanying Zs 3 signal).
 Hp 2 indicates that the following track is free, but that the points/switches are set so as to make running over them at full speed dangerous.